KastnerRG/Read_the_docs/docs/project4.5.rst

 * **Report.pdf**

 * Folder **fft1024_best**

   - Source code (*.cpp, *.h, *.tcl only) and reports (.rpt and .xml).

 * Folder **OFDM_receiver**

   - Folder containing all of the HLS files necessary to build the complete OFDM receiver.
-  - You are welcome to include multiple architectures if you please.
+  - You are welcome to include multiple architectures if you please, in additional folders.

 * Folder **Demo**

   - .bit and .hwh files
   - .ipynb host file